avinashbhat/avinashbhat.github.io/_posts/2020-10-07-DeepDelta.md

 <br>

 ## Abstract
 While writing code is a highly logical activity, much of the process is iterative in itself.
 So it makes sense that any sort of error that creeps in while compilation can be fixed with following some pattern in code.
 DeepDelta exploits this attibute of software development, and leverage deep neural networks to predict program repairs.
 While compiling a program, the compiler usually spits out a diagnostic information.
-The error diagnostic becomes the ```X``` or *source*.
+The error diagnostic becomes the $$x$$ or *source*.
 <br><br>
 <div style="text-align:center;">
 <img alt="Maven Error Log" src="{{site.baseurl}}/assets/images/2020-10-07-01.png"/>